Memristor-Robotics/mep-dash/README.md

 Run `./dash` or `node Bootstrap.js`

 ## Import/Export
-- Use `node Dumper.js --load-kibana-settings` to load settings to to Kibana,
+- Use `./dash --load-settings` to load settings to to Kibana,
-- or `node Dumper.js --save-kibana-settings` to store settings for later usage.
+- or `./dash --save-settings` to store settings for later usage.